Let’s Talk About Black Overrepresentation in Advertising

 Source: Freepik

-Another study by the University of Georgia revealed that while Black people were more likely to be shown in sports, music, and entertainment ads, they were underrepresented in advertisements for financial services, education, and healthcare.
+Another study by the University of Georgia revealed that while Black people were more likely to be shown in sports, music, and entertainment ads, black representation in advertisements for financial services, education, and healthcare is low.

 black-overrepresentation-in-advertising